Trump's very swampy pardon of a Ben Carson crony

 In 2007, Costa and a partner were charged with health care fraud for defrauding insurance companies, including Blue Cross Blue Shield, of $44,000.
 They pleaded guilty.
 Carson sent a gushing letter to a federal judge in Pittsburgh asking for leniency for Costa, who he has called his “best friend.”
 (Carson wrote that “next to my wife of 32 years, there is no one on this planet I trust more than Al Costa.”)
 Costa was sentenced to three years probation, one year of house arrest, 100 hours of community service.
 He was ordered to pay restitution of $44,000 and a $250,000 fine.
 His dental license was revoked.
 He served two years of probation.
 Costa did his community service working for Carson’s charity.

 But Costa was more than a close friend to Carson.
 He was a business partner.
-As Mother Jones‘ Russ Choma and the Associate Press revealed in 2015, Carson had close business links with a real estate firm Costa owned called Costa Land Management.
+As Mother Jones’ Russ Choma and the Associated Press revealed in 2015, Carson had close business links with a real estate firm Costa owned called Costa Land Management.
 (Carson did not mention this in his letter to the judge.)
 And Costa’s company helped oversee a lucrative investment for Carson and his wife.

 As we reported five years ago, Costa, who met Carson in the 1990s, was key to Carson’s acquisition of a profitable multi-million-dollar commercial real estate property: